-If you don't find an answer you're looking for, we're here to help.
-Contact our programs coordinator and we'll get back to you shortly.
+If you do not find an answer you are looking for, we are here to help.
+Contact Nadine Porter, our undergraduate programs coordinator, and we will get back to you shortly.

 - How do I design my academic plan?